-We get this this question a lot: "How will changing the original springs for a set of GoWesty springs change the way my Vanagon rides?"
+We get this this question a lot: "How will changing the original springs for a set of GoWesty springs change the way my Vanagon sits and rides?"

 Height: All the height changes we advertise (up or down) specifically relate to the standard-height, Vanagon Westfalia models with pop-top.
 That is, our springs will change the ride height of these models by the amount stated, +/- about ½”.
 When fitted to non-standard-height pop-top models, or models without pop-top (hard-tops), the effect is different, as follows: